rlf-arlut/tmrg/doc/source/triplication.rst

    :linenos:

 As one can see, in non triplicated code tmrError wire has to be set to zero.
-In that way the non triplicated circuit is not affected.
-The triplicated tmrError signal is an OR of all signals from the current module and all instances instantiated in the module.
+In that way the non triplicated circuit is not affected and can be simulated.
+The triplicated tmrError
+signal is an OR of all signals from the current module and all instances instantiated in the module.